Robotino04/CSU/README.md

 # CSU - Central Subtraction Unit

+CSU is a CPU design built to work with only one instruction: a subtraction.

+## Architecture
-CSU is a CPU design built to work with only one instruction: a subtraction. if the result of the subtraction is negative or zero, execution branches to a given address.
+The CSU is a 8-bit CPU with a 16-bit address space.
+The only instruction is a subtraction that subtracts the data at the first address from the data at the second address and stores the result at the second address.
+If the result is negative or zero, execution branches to the address speccified by the third operand.
+Addresses are stored as little-endian.

 ## Assembler
 The custom assembler for the CSU is divided into five stages: